Taylor Walls Player Props: Rays vs. Dodgers

 Taylor Walls At The Plate

-- Walls is batting .246 with five doubles, two triples, seven home runs and 18 walks.
+- Walls has five doubles, two triples, seven home runs and 18 walks while batting .246.

-- In 55.6% of his 36 games this season, Walls has picked up at least one hit.
-He's also had four multi-hit games.

-- Looking at the 36 games he has played this year, he's homered in six of them (16.7%), and in 5.1% of his trips to the plate.
+- He has hit a home run in 16.2% of his games this year, and 5% of his trips to the plate.

-- Walls has picked up an RBI in 33.3% of his games this season, with more than one RBI in 8.3% of his games.
-He has also driven in three or more runs in two contests.
+- Walls has driven in a run in 12 games this season (32.4%), including three games with more than one RBI (8.1%).
+He has also driven home three or more of his team's runs in two contests.

-- In 50.0% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (16.7%).
+- He has scored in 19 games this season (51.4%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.